 The Sims 3 also had cars which players could buy and even take for a spin.
 This feature has also been removed on Sims 4.
 Sadly, there are no cars present within Sims 4.

-One aspect that can affect the gameplay experience is the appearance of loading screens.
+One aspect of Sims 3 vs Sims 4 is that it can affect the gameplay experience is the appearance of loading screens.
 The Sims 3 does not have many loading screens, but it takes much longer to load the game in the first place.
 In comparison,

 The Sims 4 is much quicker at initially loading, but there are short loading screens when jumping to different communities.
 It’s not too much of an issue, but it is one of the clear differences when considering.

-The graphics and realism are definitely better on The Sims 4, as can be expected since it is the newer game.
+The graphics and realism difference in Sims 3 vs Sims 4 are definitely better on The Sims 4, as can be expected since it is the newer game.
 The sim-likeness is much improved, and they definitely look like real people.
 The “Create-a-Sim” feature is fantastic, and there are many features available to edit.

 You can easily create Sims that have a likeness to real people.
 The Sims 4 is definitely the franchise that offers the best depictions and customization options for individual Sims.